Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Introduction

-\textbf{Theory.} We first study the fundamental limits of this problem.
-By an information-theoretical argument that carefully selects a sequence of gradually more refined Bayesian priors, we establish a regret lower bound of the order $\Omega\Big(\max \big\{M^{-2}\sqrt{Ts_0}({T}/{s_0})^{\frac{1}{2(2^M-1)}}, \sqrt{Ts_0}\big\}\Big)$ (Theorem~\ref{thm:dynamiclowerbnd}), where $M$ is the maximum number of batches allowed.
-This lower bound---which holds even for Guassian contexts---indicates that regardless of how one dynamically makes partitions and/or performs action selection within each batch, the regret can never be made any smaller.
-For instance, if $M=4$ (as in clinical trials), then no scheme can achieve better regret than $ \Omega(T^{\frac{8}{15}} {s_0}^{\frac{7}{15}})$.
-The second term $\Omega(\sqrt{Ts_0})$ is a lower bound\footnote{This result follows directly from the lower bound given in~\cite{chu2011contextual}, although our lower bound argument provides an alternative proof.} for fully online learning, which is automatically a lower bound for dynamic batch learning since the presence of a batch constraint only makes the problem harder.
-Further, the break-even point (up to log factors) between these two terms is $M=\Theta\big(\log{\log{(T/s_0)}}\big)$, suggesting that---if the lower bound is tight---only $\Theta\big(\log{\log{(T/s_0)}}\big)$ batches are needed to achieve the minimax optimal regret of $\tilde{O}(\sqrt{Ts_0})$ in fully online learning, where no batch constraint exists.
-We then establish that this lower bound is indeed tight (up to log factors) by providing a matching upper bound (Theorem~\ref{thm:upperbnd}) thereby completely characterizing the optimal achievable performance.
+Our main contributions are twofold.
+First, we study the fundamental limits of dynamic batch learning in high-dimensional sparse linear contextual bandits.
+By an information-theoretical argument that carefully selects a sequence of Bayesian priors, we establish an $\Omega\Big(\max \big\{M^{-4} 2^{-\frac{7}{2}M}\sqrt{Ts_0}({T}/{s_0})^{\frac{1}{2(2^M-1)}}, \sqrt{Ts_0}\big\}\Big)$ regret lower bound (Theorem~\ref{thm:dynamiclowerbnd}), where $M$ is the maximum number of batches allowed.
+This lower bound---which holds even for the simple standard Guassian contexts---indicates that regardless of how one dynamically makes partitions and/or performs action selection within each batch, the regret can never be made any smaller.
+For instance, if $M=4$ (as is the case for clinical trials), then no scheme can achieve better regret than $ \Omega(T^{\frac{8}{15}} {s_0}^{\frac{7}{15}})$.
+The second term $\Omega(\sqrt{Ts_0})$ in the max is a lower bound\footnote{This result follows directly from the lower bound given in~\cite{chu2011contextual}, although our lower bound argument provides an alternative proof.} for the standard online learning setting, which is automatically a lower bound for dynamic batch learning since the presence of a batch constraint only makes the problem harder.
+Further, the break-even point (up to log factors) between these two terms is $M=\Theta\big(\log{\log{(T/s_0)}}\big)$, suggesting that---if the lower bound is tight---only $\Theta\big(\log{\log{(T/s_0)}}\big)$ (practically a constant number) batches are needed to achieve the optimal performance of standard online learning, where no batch constraint exists.

+Second, we establish that this lower bound is indeed tight (up to log factors) by providing a matching upper bound.
+In particular, through a simple LASSO batch greedy learning algorithm (Algorithm~\ref{algo.dbgl_c}), we establish in Theorem~\ref{thm:upperbnd_p} and Theorem~\ref{thm:upperbnd_c} that the regret is upper bounded by $\tilde{O}\big(\sqrt{Ts_0}({T}/{s_0})^{\frac{1}{2(2^M-1)}}\big)$ when the number of batches does not exceed $O\big(\log{\log{(T/s_0)}}\big)$, hence validating that only $\Theta\big(\log{\log{(T/s_0)}}\big)$ batches are needed to achieve $\tilde{O}(\sqrt{Ts_0})$ regret.
+Note that it suffices to look at $M$ that is $O(\log{\log{(T/s_0)}})$, because the regret will not get worse and hence will stay at $\tilde{O}(\sqrt{Ts_0})$ when $M$ gets larger.
+In particular, a special case of this result (Corollary~\ref{cor:onlineupperbnd}) is that in the standard online learning setting where no-margin exists, we can achieve the minimax optimal regret $\tilde{\Theta}(\sqrt{Ts_0})$ using an exploration-free and computationally efficient algorithm, improving on the $\tilde{O}(s_0 \sqrt{T})$ regret bound given in \cite{kim2019doubly}.